kgathi2/mpayer_ruby/README.md

 ## Usage

-Mpayer uses digest authenticaton.
-So first thing is to get the credentials of a teller Mpayer account.
-This are the stored as environment variables. so add the following to your ~/.bash_profile file or wherever else you loan ENV variables
+First thing is to get the credentials of an Mpayer teller.
+This are the stored as environment variables.
+Add the following to your `~/.bash_profile` file or wherever else you load ENV variables

 ```sh
 export MPAYER_USER=<Your User name>